NavyaG-lab/Tech-writer/onboarding/introduction.md

 `$NU_HOME/deploy/bin/docker.sh build-and-push $(git rev-parse --short HEAD)`

-The docker.sh script is inside the `deploy` project, it's just a standard script for building docker images.
-It'll run the script `prepare.sh` (which will run `sbt assembly`) and then run `docker build .` then docker push using the name of your project as the name of the container.
-For Itaipu, it'll basically be `quay.io/nubank/nu-itaipu:{SHA}`
+The `docker.sh` script is inside the `deploy` project.
+It's a standard script for building docker images.
+It will run the script `prepare.sh` (which will run `sbt assembly`) and then run build and push the docker image using the name of your project as the name. e.g. for `itaipu`, it will be `quay.io/nubank/nu-itaipu:{SHA}`

-Done, now we can run it.
+Done, we can now run it!

 ---